ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ### Switches and Aux Channels

-By default, a fresh model does not have any Aux Channels configured (Aux channels start from Ch5, with the first 4 Channels assigned to your joysticks).
+By default, a fresh model does not have any Aux Channels configured (Aux channels start from Ch5, with the first 4 Channels assigned to your joysticks/gimbals).
 If moving any of the switches in your radio doesn't affect your Modes in Betaflight or INAV, this is one of the main reasons.
 So let's get this sorted out!

 1. Press the ++"MDL"++ Key.
     - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.